 The Roaring 20’s saw Henry Flagler establish rail service down the entire east coast of Florida, all the way to Key West.
 Large, luxurious hotels were built and the allure of the Central Florida Lakes Region declined, so many hotels and resorts suffered.
 The Great Depression soon followed leading to the demise of still many more.
 Eventually, one-by-one, each met its own unique fate due to neglect, fires or redevelopment of the real estate.
 Lakeside Inn is the last remaining Victorian Era hotel still standing here in Central Florida.

 Listed on the National Register of Historic Places, the venerable Lakeside Inn is the oldest continuously-operated hotel in the State of Florida.
 The Inn is privately-held and the current owners are committed to its restoration and preservation.
-Lakeside Inn currently features 90 comfortably-appointed guest rooms and suites, The Beauclaire Room for dining, Tremain’s Tavern with its weekly schedule of great entertainment and classic cocktail menu, the Sunset Pool Bar and The Gatehouse, a shop featuring an enticing array of local art, crafts and select indigenous Central Florida gift items.
+Lakeside Inn currently features 90 comfortably-appointed guest rooms and suites, The Beauclaire and The Verandah for dining, Tremain’s Tavern with its weekly schedule of great entertainment and classic cocktail menu, the poolside Waterside Bar and The GateHouse, a shop featuring an enticing array of local art, crafts and select indigenous Central Florida gift items.
 Lakeside Inn also offers a variety of indoor function rooms and picturesque outdoor venues perfect for hosting a wide variety of social and business events.